Small-scale green hydrogen production facility

 The system will also include a storage facility for compressed hydrogen, so that the hydrogen produced can also be used for other sectors.
 The project aims to achieve a 100% relative greenhouse gas (GHG) emission avoidance over its first ten years of operation.

-The pilot project will therefore be producing hydrogen without the need for fossil fuels.
 Moreover, the project involves not only the integration of the electrolyser, but also an energy management system, heat recovery, and a dedicated renewable energy source, which will maximize the energy and cost efficiency of the green hydrogen production process.

-Innovation and Integration
+Innovation and Application

+The main innovation of the project is an unprecedented integration of these subsystems and their application in a full-scale installation.
+The green hydrogen that is produced will be connected to a refinery in Gdańsk.
 However, the installation will enable the creation of dispersed hydrogen production points, which can be tailored for other locations and applications.
 This will allow the green hydrogen that is produced to be used in other locations and sectors of the economy.

 Globally, hydrogen is produced primarily through the high-emission methane steam reforming process, which has an emission intensity of approximately 8.85 kg of CO2 equivalent per 1 kg of hydrogen.
 The Green H2 project replaces this technology with a zero-emission and energy-efficient process, with the option to re-use the waste heat produced by the electrolysis.